BlueBrain/nexus-forge/README.md

 ## Acknowledgements

-This framework was supported by the [Blue Brain Project](https://www.epfl.ch/research/domains/bluebrain/) funding, a research center of the Ecole polytechnique fédérale de Lausanne, from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.
+This project has received funding from the EPFL Blue Brain Project (funded by the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology) and from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 785907 (Human Brain Project SGA2).